mchmarny/dapr-demos/setup/README.md

 To deploy and configure Dapr

 * `make dapr` to install Dapr, KEDA, and the entire observability stack
-* `make config` to perform post-install configuration
+* `make config` to perform post-install configurations

 > Optionally you can use `make daprupgrade` to in place upgrade Dapr to specific version